t9md/vim-ezbar/README.md

 [日本語はこちら](https://github.com/t9md/vim-ezbar/blob/master/README-JP.md)

 # What's this?
-statusline configuration helper for minimalist.
+Advanced, customizable statusline plugin for minimalist.

 # Feature
-* no fancy colorscheme
-* simple design, easy to configure for vim-scripter(advanced user), no fail-safe guared for begginer
+* simple design, easy to configure for vim-scripter(advanced user)
 * dynamically configure color based on condition.
 * all statusline component(part) is implemented as dictionary function.
 * no precedence to predefined parts, so it's up to you how organize your statusline.